-A TNA considers the skills, knowledge, emotional intelligence and behaviours that you or the people who work for the organisation need, and how to develop them effectively.
+A TNA considers the skills, knowledge, emotional intelligence and behaviours that the people who work for an organisation need, and how to develop them effectively.

 The outcome of the training needs analysis will enable the creation of a robust learning and development plan, linked to organisational, team and individual objectives – this can be achieved through graphical representation of the goals of the organization, alongside performance appraisals and a training plan for staff.